Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

 Disable both `auto use object normal maps` and `auto use terrain normal maps`.

 - **Reduce resolution** and use [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) to upscale and generate frames, or simply upscale.

+- An [Occlusion Culling fork of OpenMW](https://www.nexusmods.com/morrowind/mods/58699) is available to download on Nexus but its based on a pre release version of OpenMW 0.51 so use it at your own risk (I'm not yet aware of any problems but its probable you would run into one or two).
+Its however almost guaranteed to give results and will help with FPS improvement.

 ---